isomerpages/moe-innovapri/_2023-important-information/Moe Sexuality Education.md

 (d)           Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) (please insert hyperlink: [https://go.gov.sg/moe-sexuality-education](https://go.gov.sg/moe-sexuality-education)[](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach)) for more information on MOE Sexuality Education.
+You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

 **Overview of INNOVA Primary School’s Sexuality Education Programme for 2023**

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) (please insert hyperlink: [https://go.gov.sg/moe-sexuality-education-scope](https://go.gov.sg/moe-sexuality-education-scope)[](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach)) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include: